NaverCloudPlatform/terraform-provider-ncloud/website/docs/r/server.html.markdown

 * `server_description` - (Optional) Server description to create
 * `login_key_name` - (Optional) The login key name to encrypt with the public key.
 Default : Uses the most recently created login key name
 * `is_protect_server_termination` - (Optional) You can set whether or not to protect return when creating. default : false
-* `server_create_count` - (Optional) Number of servers that can be created at a time, and not more than 20 servers can be created at a time. default: 1
-* `server_create_start_no` - (Optional) If you create multiple servers at once, the server name will be serialized.
-You can set the starting number of the serial numbers.
-The total number of servers created and server starting number cannot exceed 1000.
-Default : If number of servers created(serverCreateCount) is greater than 1, and if there is no corresponding parameter value, the default will start from 001
 * `internet_line_type_code` - (Optional) Internet line identification code.
 PUBLC(Public), GLBL(Global). default : PUBLC(Public)
 * `fee_system_type_code` - (Optional) A rate system identification code.
 There are time plan(MTRAT) and flat rate (FXSUM).
 Default : Time plan(MTRAT)
 * `zone_code` - (Optional) Zone code.
 You can determine the ZONE where the server will be created.
 Default : Assigned by NAVER Cloud Platform.